barcovanrhijn/barcovanrhijn.github.io/_posts/2020-12-18-hello-Ruby.md

 - Controllers beyond basic Crud
 - Deploying Ruby code to git and Heroku

-Planning to build out a first project over the Tomorrow.
+Planning to build out a first project over Tomorrow.